|Nutritional Guidelines (per serving)|

 Rim an old-fashioned glass with cinnamon sugar: Begin by wiping a lime wedge around the edge of the glass to wet the rim, then roll it in a shallow dish of cinnamon sugar.

 Strain into the prepared glass over fresh ice.
-Garnish with a lime slice, a few cranberries, and a sprig of rosemary.
+Garnish with a lime wedge, a few cranberries, and a sprig of rosemary.
+Serve and enjoy.

 - Cartons of coconut milk can easily be found in most grocer's dairy section because it's a popular alternative to dairy milk.
 It's made to drink straight and lower in fat than the canned variety.
 Vanilla-flavored coconut milk is particularly delicious in this cocktail.